sumanthpikkili/cse5335-sxp0941-2/README.md

 What is your external data source used to populate your Heroku data sources?

-    The external data that I used to populate my data has been picked up from the site http://www.data.gov/developers/apis.
+    The external data source that I used to populate my data has been picked up from the site http://www.data.gov/developers/apis.
 The dataset represents a college Scorecards that makes it easier for students to search for a college that is a good fit for them.
 They can use the College Scorecard to find out more about a college's affordability and value so they can make more informed decisions about which college to attend.

 What are the Heroku toolbelt commands to execute the scripts?